-- Programs supplementing the concepts covered in tutorials and given in the list. - Students are expected to execute the program in the list and implement simple applications using shell scripts.
+- Programs supplementing the concepts covered in tutorials and given in the list. - Students are expected to execute the program in the list and implement simple user interface programs.

 Topics to be covered for Self Study

 • The vi Editor

 1. UNIX concepts and Applications, Sumitabha Das, 4th Edition, Tata McGraw Hill, 2006.